hyperwing/JS-Calculator/README.md

 David Wing: Stats Generator
 Neel Mansukhani: Logic Calculator

+### EXTRA CREDIT: Object Protoyping
+Object protoyping is used in memoryFunctions.js.
+The prototype ("superclass") is the MemoryMath object, and the main object is MemoryAction ("subclass").
+Line 211, in the file, defines this relationship.

 ### How to run the project
 1. Open the project folder
 2. Open calculator.html in Firefox